Are you big on creating family traditions?

 Do you live where you have lots of snow around Christmas?
 If so, let me just say in my most childish of tones, lucky duck!

-But whether you live in the colder climates or not, you can either have a snowball fight or a flour fight (if you have no snow.)
-It will be lots of fun and create a ton of precious memories.
+Even so, whether you live in the colder climates or not, you can either have a snowball fight or a flour fight (if you have no snow.)
+It will be lots of fun and create a lot of precious memories.

 11. 1 Scripture for Every Day